Rasquin/project1/README.md

  4 Form: if you try to submit it empty or with a wrong email address, a message telling you about the relevant error appears.

+ Problems solved:
- The whole website has a right side margin which origen is unkwon to me.
+ .
+The whole website had a right side margin which origen was unkwon to me.
+I tested each section separately until the margin dissapeared.

- It has been difficult to center the navbar.
- I have had problems with the justify-content-center utilitie of Bootstrap.
+ Problems found by the code validator and solved:
+ .
+CSS: #c2ffa3e0 is not a valid color 3 or 6 hexadecimals numbers : 0.5rem 1rem #c2ffa3e0.
+ .
+HTML: Stray end tag img.
+I took out all the </img> tags.
+ .
+HTML: Duplicate ID navbarDropdown.
+I changed ID name in the second case.

 ## Deployment
 This project is available in the GitHub platform under the name project1 of Rasquin.

  This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

  In particular, you should provide all details of the differences between the deployed  version and the development version, if any, including:
 - Different values for environment variables (Heroku Config Vars)?
 - Different configuration files?
 - Separate git branch?